FrancesCoronel/personal-website-v3/_posts/2014-05-02-a-review-of-dont-starve.md

 Isn’t Wilson just downright adorable?

-If you’re interested, you can find a lot more of [“Don’t Starve” fan art](https://www.dontstarvegame.com/fan-art) at the gallery featured on their website.
+If you’re interested, you can find a lot more of ["Don’t Starve" fan art](https://www.dontstarvegame.com/fan-art) at the gallery featured on their website.
 They even feature a cute little [Wilson crochet doll](https://www.facebook.com/photo.php?fbid=240025272807318&set=pb.102177486592098.-2207520000.1399074073.&type=3&theater)!